pmoravec/rails-load-stats/README.md

     ..
     ..ontroller#puppet_environment_for_content_view	1	30	30	30	30	30		0.00 %

+Results are stored in `results.*` files, individual requests per each type are available in `times.*` files.
+Method names have stripped class namespaces - just in the table.

 ### Usage:
     ./analyze.sh logfile [sort-results]

 where (optional) sort-results can be a value from 2 to 7 determining column to sort the results by.
+By default, results are sorted alhpabeticaly by method names.

 ### Requirements:
 `bash` version >= 4